Skip to main content

 Marinette, Wisconsin · FDIC Cert #10382

-Farmers&Merchants Bank&Trust is an FDIC-insured bank (Certificate #10382) with $164M in total assets and $137M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Farmers&Merchants Bank&Trust, an FDIC-insured bank (Certificate #10382) with $164M in total assets and $137M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Marinette, Wisconsin, the bank maintains a Tier 1 capital ratio of 15.81% (Well-Capitalized) and a nonperforming loan ratio of 1.39%.
-BankHealthData assigns a composite Health Grade of A (83/100).
+BankHealthData assigns a composite Health Grade of A (83/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Farmers&Merchants Bank&Trust (FDIC cert 10382) is a community bank — $164M in total assets, $137M in deposits, serving the Marinette, Wisconsin area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.